Proximal Action Replacement for Behavior Cloning Actor-Critic in Offline Reinforcement Learning: Introduction

 Reinforcement learning (RL) empowers agents to develop optimal decision-making strategies through real-time interactions and has achieved remarkable progress across diverse domains \citep{doi:10.1126/scirobotics.adi8022}.
 However, these interactions with real-world environments limit their practical application to critical scenarios, such as healthcare decision-making \citep{pmlr-v174-fatemi22a} and autonomous driving \citep{10015868}.
 To address this challenge, offline reinforcement learning, which learns from past experiences without online interactions, has emerged as a vital and rapidly growing area of research \citep{NEURIPS2023_26cce1e5}.

-However, relying only on previously collected data makes offline RL suffer from the well-known distribution shift problem \citep{BCQ}, i.e., learned strategies fail to generalize to online interactions.
-A widely adopted family of solutions is behavior cloning (BC) regularization actor-critic, where the actor is explicitly constrained to stay close to dataset actions.
+However, naively applying standard online RL methods to previously collected data leads to the well-known distribution shift problem \citep{BCQ}, causing the learned policy to fail during online deployment.
+A widely adopted family of solutions is behavior cloning (BC) regularization actor-critic methods, where the actor is explicitly constrained to stay close to dataset actions.
 Typically, it employs mean squared error (MSE) \citep{TD3_BC}, Kullback-Leibler (KL) divergence \citep{DBLP:journals/corr/abs-1911-11361}, or maximum likelihood estimation (MLE) \citep{IQL} to reduce the discrepancy between learned and dataset actions.
-Owing to its simplicity and strong performance, this behavior cloning regularization has been widely adopted, spanning offline RL approaches based on state-conditional generative modeling \citep{wang2023diffusion, EDP} as well as some emerging offline reinforcement learning methods \citep{SSAR, kim2025penalizing}.
+Owing to its simplicity and strong performance, this behavior cloning regularization has been widely adopted, spanning offline RL approaches based on state-conditional generative modeling \citep{wang2023diffusion, EDP} as well as some emerging offline reinforcement learning methods \citep{SSAR, kim2025penalizing, nguyen2026onestep}.

 Despite its effectiveness for stability, BC regularization can impose an often-overlooked performance ceiling when the dataset contains suboptimal actions.
-Intuitively, once the policy has learned to generate “realistic” actions, continued pressure to imitate suboptimal samples keeps pulling the actor toward low-value regions, even when the critic has already identified better actions.
-This creates a structural trade-off between imitation and optimality, which becomes increasingly limiting in later training when the main bottleneck is no longer realism but exploiting high-value actions.
+Intuitively, once the policy has learned to generate “realistic” actions, continued pressure to imitate suboptimal samples keeps pulling the actor toward suboptimal regions, even when the critic has already identified better actions.
+This creates a structural trade-off between imitation and optimality, which becomes increasingly limiting in later training when the main bottleneck is no longer realism but exploring high-value actions.